 Mobilizing Americans Around Climate Change

-According to Harvard professor Theda Skocpol, building political coalitions and informing the public are essential to mobilizing Americans to fight global warming.
+Building political coalitions and informing the public are essential

 On a chilly February afternoon I wandered around an unfamiliar part of campus until I found my destination – a small, but grand lecture hall (this is at an Ivy League university, after all).
 The event was the annual flagship lecture hosted by Yale’s Department of Sociology, and the speaker was Theda Skocpol, the Victor S. Thomas Professor of Government and Sociology at Harvard.
 The talk was seductively titled “What It Will Take to Mobilize Americans to Limit Carbon Emissions and Fight Global Warming.”

 Skocpol has spent six months attempting to answer the question: Why has climate change legislation failed?
 Specifically, she looks at the downfall of cap and trade in juxtaposition to the legislative success of healthcare reform.
 Although cap and trade passed through the House of Representatives, the bill could not get enough votes in the Senate.
 In the aftermath, environmental activists blamed either the economic crisis or Obama’s lack of leadership (i.e. not addressing climate change in his addresses).
 Not entirely convinced, Skocpol looked deeper at the forces acting on Congress.